towhee-io/towhee-docs/docs/tutorials/music-recognition-system.md

 ## Preparation

-In this step, we will download the image dataset, install [Towhee](https://towhee.io/), and setup [Milvus](https://milvus.io/), an open source vector database.
+In this step, we will download the music dataset, install [Towhee](https://towhee.io/), and setup [Milvus](https://milvus.io/), an open source vector database.

 ### Download dataset